sourcegraph/k6/README.md

   - structural: 15-seconds
   - unindexed: 50-seconds

+^Based on results from cloud with 10% buffer

 > Note: The same set of search queries should be use across instances for search performance test

 ```bash